 All constituencies at Allan Hancock College are expected to promote academic honesty and integrity.
-Integrity and responsibility are integral to the board policy on Academic Freedom and Responsibility, which is particularly applicable to faculty.
+Integrity and responsibility are integral to board policy Academic Freedom and Responsibility, which is particularly applicable to faculty.
 Students are made aware of academic honesty through the college catalog, which is available both in print and on the AHC website.